-Since small recreational vessels are not required to carry a SART, what is the justification of having one onboard?
+Since small recreational vessels are not required to carry a Search and Rescue Transponders, what is the justification of having one onboard?

 The path to build a new yacht from boat show to sea trial usually takes many twists and turns.
 An experienced, credentialed marine surveyor is a must